hans-jorg/EFM32GG-STK3700-GCC/X44-DA-Converter/README.md

 The EFM32GG990F1024 in the STK3700 board has one Digital-Analog converter with 2 channels when using single-ended terminals or 1 channel when using differential signals.

-It is called DAC0, is a 12 bit converter and can work up to 500 Ksps.
+It is called DAC0, it is a 12 bit converter and can work at speeds up to 500 Ksps.

 It is possible to configure which pins are used by the DA converter.
 For the EFM32GG990 the following pins are related to the DAC0: